Dennis Johnson

 Dennis Wayne Johnson (September 18, 1954 – February 22, 2007), nicknamed "DJ", was an American professional basketball player for the National Basketball Association's (NBA) Seattle SuperSonics, Phoenix Suns, and Boston Celtics.
 He was a coach of the Los Angeles Clippers and an alumnus of Dominguez High School, Los Angeles Harbor College and Pepperdine University.

-A prototypical late bloomer, Johnson overcame early struggles and had a successful NBA playing career.
+Johnson overcame early struggles to have a successful NBA playing career.
 Drafted 29th overall in 1976 by the Seattle SuperSonics, Johnson began his professional career as a shooting guard.
-He eventually led the Sonics to their only NBA championship in 1979 winning the Finals MVP Award.
+He eventually led the Sonics to their only NBA championship in 1979, winning the Finals MVP Award.
 After three seasons with the Phoenix Suns, he became the starting point guard for the Boston Celtics, with whom he won two more championships.
 Johnson was voted into five All-Star Teams, one All-NBA First and one Second Team, and nine consecutive All-Defensive First and Second Teams.
-Apart from his reputation as a defensive stopper, Johnson was known as a clutch player who made several decisive plays in NBA playoffs history.
+Known as a defensive stopper, he retired with a 17.2% three-point shooting percentage, the lowest of any NBA player with at least 200 attempts.

-The Celtics retired Johnson's No. 3 jersey which hangs from the rafters of the TD Garden, the home arena of the team.
-The Naismith Memorial Basketball Hall of Fame officially inducted Johnson to the Hall posthumously in 2010.
-He is considered by several sports journalists to be one of the most underrated players of all time.
+The Celtics retired Johnson's No. 3 jersey, which hangs from the rafters of the TD Garden, the team's home arena.
+The Naismith Memorial Basketball Hall of Fame inducted Johnson posthumously in 2010.
+Some sports journalists consider him among the most underrated players of all time.

 Early life

-Dennis Wayne Johnson was born the eighth of sixteen children, to a social worker and a bricklayer who lived in Compton, California, a suburb of Los Angeles.
+Dennis Wayne Johnson was born the eighth of 16 children, to a social worker and a bricklayer who lived in Compton, California, a suburb of Los Angeles.
 Originally a baseball fan and a Little Leaguer, Johnson learned basketball from his father, but seemed to have neither the size nor the talent to compete with his peers: as a teenager at Dominguez High School, Johnson measured just 5'9" and played only "a minute or two each game".
 After high school, he worked several odd jobs, including a $2.75-per-hour job as a forklift driver, and played with his brothers in summer league games after work.
-During this period, Johnson grew to a height of 6'3", and developed what some later described as "rocket launcher legs", which enabled him to jump high to grab rebounds against taller opponents.
+During this period, Johnson grew to 6'3", and developed what some later described as "rocket launcher legs", which enabled him to jump high to grab rebounds against taller opponents.